PSAppDeployToolkit/PSAppDeployToolkit/docs/Show-ADTDialogBox.md

 ### System.String
 ### Returns the text of the button that was clicked.
 ## NOTES
-This function can be called without an active ADT session.
+An active ADT session is NOT required to use this function.

+Tags: psadt
 Website: https://psappdeploytoolkit.com
 Copyright: (c) 2024 PSAppDeployToolkit Team, licensed under LGPLv3
 License: https://opensource.org/license/lgpl-3-0